ZhongkaiSun/SEGOGOGO/How to run .md

 Open Config.json under Frontend fold, and enter your IP address in the third line before ":1060".

-Open the newHome.html on **Chrome**.
+Download Live Server extension and open the newHome.html with Live Server.

-Then you can see the web page.
+Then you can see the web page and run the application.